 Tax lien investing is an indirect way of real estate investing.
 If you want to invest in a real estate business you can buy tax lien certificates rather than buying properties.
 Moreover, it also gives you a return.
-Through this blog, we are delving into the details about tax lien investing, including its benefits and pitfalls.
+Through this blog, we are delving into the details of tax lien investing, including its benefits and pitfalls.
 Furthermore, we will also highlight how to get started with it.

 What is a tax lien?

-A tax lien is a legal certificate of claim that the local government applies on a property when the owner fails to pay taxes on the property.
+A tax lien is a legal certificate of the claim that the local government applies on a property when the owner fails to pay taxes on the property.

-Every time the property taxes are due, the local municipality or county issue a tax lien.
+Every time the property taxes are due, the local municipality or county issues a tax lien.
 So the tax lien certificate is the total value of taxes, plus interest and penalties or additional fees owed by the property owner.

 As a result, the owner gets a set period between six months and eight years to pay off the property.